phovea/phovea.github.io/tutorials/tutorial_integrate_matrix_angular.md

 > **WARNING**: This tutorial is still in beta.
 The following doesn't work yet:
 >
 > - Single cell selections are not linked due to ambiguous selection.
-(See [#141](https://github.com/Caleydo/caleydo_web_container/issues/141#issuecomment-187878355))
+(See [#141](https://github.com/phovea/phovea_web_container/issues/141#issuecomment-187878355))
-> - Caleydo's single cell selection API `.selectProduct()` does not work as intended.
-(See [#141](https://github.com/Caleydo/caleydo_web_container/issues/141#issuecomment-187409616))
+> - Phovea's single cell selection API `.selectProduct()` does not work as intended.
+(See [#141](https://github.com/phovea/phovea_web_container/issues/141#issuecomment-187409616))
 > - Cells selected in the heat-map visualizations can't be completely deselected by the user.
 > - Lodash shouldn't be needed.
-(See issue [#144](https://github.com/Caleydo/caleydo_web_container/issues/144))
+(See issue [#144](https://github.com/phovea/phovea_web_container/issues/144))

 This example demonstrates how to integrate the matrix-based heat-map visualization into an Angular application.
-This tutorial illustrates the integration through an Angular-based table representation of the matrix' data and Caleydo's heat-map visualization.
+This tutorial illustrates the integration through an Angular-based table representation of the matrix' data and Phovea's heat-map visualization.

 ### The final app and usage